petter-holmberg/cpp-ref/classes.md

 - Return *this.

 In C++11, the default move assignment operator performs member-wise moving of non-static data members.
 It is generated only if the class contains no user-declared copy operations, move operations, or destructor.
 Declaring one deletes the default copy operations.

+If the type implementation is unknown, assume that move assignment is not present, not cheap, and not used.
+[Meyers14](#Meyers14) §29

 ### swap